 It’s not hard — it’s impossible.
 It’s impossible to explain what’s CPC to 1000 different people by taking the same angle and communicating the same message…

 But (there’s always a but), if you first segment the market, and then communicate the message based on the prospect’s interest and awareness of the problem, your chances for success will drastically increase.
 That is why you need to apply the 5 stages of market awareness in order to get the maximum results.

 Marketing changes at a fast pace.
-80% of the things which were working in 2017 won’t work in 2018.
-But fundamental rules stay the same, because the human nature doesn’t change…
+However, fundamental rules stay the same because human nature doesn’t change…

 The 3 Rights Rule

-Successful advertising starts with a good product which can provide added value to its customers.
+Successful advertising starts with a good product that can provide added value to its customers.
 Only then, an advertiser can successfully apply the ‘The 3 Rights Rule’.

-This rule helps us to increase the efficiency of the split testing process and keep the message clear and simple at every stage of the marketing funnel.
+This rule helps us to increase the efficiency of the split testing process.
+Keep the message clear and simple at every stage of the marketing funnel.

 1. Communicate the right message